Commemorating 400 Years, Reflecting On Our Mission

 This museum preserves a national story – one people can continue to draw on and actively participate in.
 We keep alive the stories of the people who lived here in the 17th century.
 We keep alive their ancient agricultural practices, life ways, traditions and the tangible as well as intangible cultural heritage of our nations.
 But a visit here means more than watching someone plant corn or prepare a meal over a hearth fire.
 It’s more than observing how hard life was ‘back then.’
 And it goes beyond the feelings of pride and admiration, or sorrow and guilt that the stories of this place often provoke.

 We recognize that the commemoration of 400 years of shared history is complex and we embrace this moment as an opportunity for reflection and learning with our worldwide community of visitors, friends, and members.
 If you’re not yet familiar with us or if it has been a while since your last visit, we invite you to join us on this journey and to be a part of the conversation.
 Our work is participatory, and thrives best when it includes many perspectives.
 We welcome your contributions.
-Please get in touch with us here to share your thoughts.
+Please get in touch with us at firstname.lastname@example.org to share your thoughts.

 In the coming months, we look forward to introducing the Museum’s new name.
 Previous centuries marked anniversaries with statues, pageants, orators, and urban renewal projects that reflected contemporary views of the world.
 We intend this change to be part of the lasting contribution our Museum makes to this century’s commemoration.

 It will, indeed, reflect the ways history continues to transform us.